karimelhoshy/JobMarketProject/README.md

    - **SQL and Python**: For data querying and preprocessing.

 ## Visualizations
 Interactive Power BI dashboards visualize the key insights and trends in the job market.
-Here is an overview of some of the insights:
+Here is an overview of some of the insights:<br>

 ![My Image](https://github.com/karimelhoshy/JobMarketProject/blob/main/dashboard.png)
 ![My Image](https://github.com/karimelhoshy/JobMarketProject/blob/main/jobTitlesPerIndustry.png)